If injured cornerbacks Shaquill Griffin and Quinton Dunbar can’t play vs. Rams, the Seahawks will ‘try to mold it and work’

 “Just a big challenge, no question about that,’’ defensive coordinator Ken Norton Jr. said Wednesday of the almost constant changing of the secondary this season, a not-insignificant factor in Seattle allowing an average of 362 passing yards per game, on pace to break the record for most yards allowed in a season held by the 2011 Green Bay Packers (299.8).

 The good news is that Tre Flowers, officially a backup but a starter the last two years, has played well of late filling in at the right cornerback spot.
 Flowers has started there the past two games with Dunbar moving to take Griffin’s spot on the left side.

 But if both Griffin and Dunbar are out, it’s a little less certain who would start, and also who might be on which side — the left side is regarded as the more challenging of the two spots, in part because it’s to the right side of the opposing offense (with most quarterbacks being right-handed).

-Linden Stephens stepped in at the left side when Dunbar went out Sunday, getting 15 snaps, and is on paper would appear to be the next man up.
+Linden Stephens stepped in at the left side when Dunbar went out Sunday, getting 15 snaps, and on paper would appear to be the next man up.
 Stephens, who was on Seattle’s practice squad much of last season and then re-signed in the offseason after having been with Miami late last year, was one of the surprise players in training camp, making the initial 53-player roster.

 Norton hinted strongly that Stephens, who went undrafted in 2018 out of Cincinnati, would get the call to play if Dunbar and Griffin can’t.